 Traditional Knowledge Circle

-We are a group of respected Yukon First Nation elders who provide advice to the Yukon Land Use Planning Council on land and water relationship planning in the Yukon
+We are a group of respected Yukon First Nation elders who provide advice to the Yukon Land Use Planning Council on land and water relationship planning in the Yukon.

 Most of the current TK Circle.
 Back row, left to right: Gary Darbyshire, Shirlee Frost, Roland Peter, Carl Sidney (Chair).
 Crouching: Hammond Dick.
 Not pictured: Angie Joseph-Rear